-d Development C C1 C2 C3 P1 C1 C2 C3 HH1 - HH1 B1 B2 B3 B1 B2 B3 M1 M1 M2 M3 W1 M3 W1 W2 W3 W2 W3 L1 CH1 L1 CH1 CH2 S1 projects within the Greater Dublin Area.
-Accordingly, it is intended that road development in the $\mid$ C CH2 S1 rea will be undertaken in accordance with the following principles: Il be no significant increase in road capacity for private vehicles on radial roads inside the M50 oposed road scheme is consistent with this Strategy and with Government policies related to and needs or the development needs giving rise to the road proposal are in accordance with ional policies related to land use and development planning; elopment of the road scheme does not diminish in any significant way the expected beneficial Strategy; scheme, other than a motorway or an express road proposal, will be designed to provide safe arrangements to facilitate walking, cycling and public transport provision; and ve solutions, such as public transport provision, traffic management or demand management ot effectively and satisfactorily address the particular circumstances prompting the road not applicable or appropriate.

-These principles would improve the status of SEOs relating to sustainable mobility and associated interactions (SEOs C1 C2 C3 P1 HH1) and by requiring compliance with Government Policies relating to transport would facilitate environmental protection and sustainable development.
-Nonetheless the development of roads would result in various potential environmental conflicts which are detailed above in this table and which would be mitigated by the measures which have been integrated into the Draft Strategy and are identified in Section 9 of this report.
+Principles of Road Development C1 C2 C3 P1 C1 C2 C3 HH1 HH1 B1 B2 B3 B1 B2 B3 M1 Given that national transport policy seeks a reduction in the growth in car travel and an increase in the use of M1 M2 M3 W1 M3 W1 W2 W3 public transport, cycling and walking, it is important that certain principles are reflected in the development of W2 W3 L1 CH1 L1 CH1 CH2 S1 individual road projects within the Greater Dublin Area.
+Accordingly, it is intended that road development in the CH2 S1 Greater Dublin Area will be undertaken in accordance with the following principles: a) That there will be no significant increase in road capacity for private vehicles on radial roads inside the M50 motorway; b) That each proposed road scheme is consistent with this Strategy and with Government policies related to c) That the demand needs or the development needs giving rise to the road proposal are in accordance with regional and national policies related to land use and development planning; d) That the development of the road scheme does not diminish in any significant way the expected beneficial outcomes of the Strategy: e) That the road scheme, other than a motorway or an express road proposal, will be designed to provide safe and appropriate arrangements to facilitate walking, cycling and public transport provision; and f) That alternative solutions, such as public transport provision, traffic management or demand management measures, cannot effectively and satisfactorily address the particular circumstances prompting the road proposal or are not applicable or appropriate.
+Commentary on certain interactions: l l l These principles would improve the status of SEOs relating to sustainable mobility and associated interactions (S to transport would facilitate environmental protection and sustainable development.
+Nonetheless the development above in this table and which would be mitigated by the measures which have been integrated into the Strategy nt of roads would res and are identified in ult in various potential of Section 9 of this report. environmental conflicts Freight Movement C1 C2 C3 P1 C1 C2 C3 HH1 HH1 R1 R2 R3 M1 In the area of freight it is intended to: HH1 B1 B2 B3 M1 M3 W1 W2 W3 In the area of freight it is intended to: HH1 In the area of freight it is intended to: Implement demand management measures on the M50 motorway to ensure that it retains sufficient capacity to fulfil its strategic functions, including freight movement; HH1 M3 W1 W2 W3

-Freight Movement C1 C2 C3 P1 C1 C2 C3 HH1 HH1 B1 B2 B3 M1 In the area of freight it is intended to: M3 W1 W2 W3 L1 CH1 CH2 S1 • Implement demand management measures on the M50 motorway to ensure that it retains sufficient capacity to fulfil its strategic functions, including freight movement; • Implement, when appropriate, demand management measures on the radial national routes approaching the M50 motorway (M1, M2/N2, N3/M3, N/M4, N/M7, M11) to ensure that these routes retain sufficient capacity to fulfil their strategic functions, including freight movement; • Ensure that the Dublin Tunnel continues to perform its primary function of providing access to Dublin Port for freight traffic; • Provide for the continuation of the current Dublin City HGV Management Strategy and for its further expansion to other vehicle types, potentially with an expanded exclusion area; • Assess the potential for, and, if appropriate, introduce, similar HGV management measures in other town centres in the GDA; • Support the provision of goods vehicle parking facilities at on-line motorway service areas and other appropriate locations within the GDA; • Support the clear identification in development plans of appropriate locations for freight intensive developments, and seek the implementation of Distribution and Servicing Plans for such developments as part of the planning process; • Seek the introduction of specific delivery arrangements in large urban centres, including Dublin City Centre, which targets deliveries outside of peak commuting hours and, preferably, outside of daytime business hours; and • Support the introduction of low impact delivery schemes in Dublin City Centre and other town centres, for example, by using smaller, quieter and lower emissions vehicles. centres, for example, by using similar, quicker and lower emissions vehicles.
+Port for freight traffic; • Provide for the continuation of the current Dublin City HGV Management Strategy and for its further

+- expansion to other vehicle types, potentially with an expanded exclusion area;

+Assess the potential for, and, if appropriate, introduce, similar HGV management measures in other - town centres in the GDA; Provide goods vehicle parking facilities at on-line motorway service areas and other appropriate - locations within the GDA; Require the clear identification in development plans of appropriate locations for freight intensive - developments, and the implementation of Distribution and Servicing Plans for such developments as part of the planning process; - Introduce specific delivery arrangements in large urban centres, including Dublin City Centre, which targets deliveries outside of peak commuting hours and, preferably, outside of daytime business hours; and - Introduce low impact delivery schemes in Dublin City Centre and other town centres by using smaller, quieter and/or lower emissions vehicles.